jumpedtheborder/LoraWan-Dashboard/README.md

 * [Maven](https://maven.apache.org/) for Java configuration
 * [npm](https://www.npmjs.com/) for the frontend dependency handling

+This project is an application that allows an authenticated user to create groups, devices, user accounts and display these devices upon a map.
+The application has the ability to receive webhooks as a HTTP POST request, processing both train consists and current battery level of a device.
+Using this technology, a user may be able to view all consists for that given device, as well as the device status, alongside being able to toggle between those devices which are considered "problem devices".

+# Original Template
 The purpose of this sample project is to plug together all of the technologies listed above together.
 This project only serves a sample static page with two routes (via Vue Router) on which the `Home` view